FellowRoboticists/robot-serial-iface/README.md

-The primary difference between interfacing with an Arduino-based robot and an iRobot Create is that one would pass a function as the third parameter of the 'robot.start(...)' method.
+The primary difference between interfacing with an Arduino-based robot and an iRobot Create is that one would pass a function as the fourth parameter of the 'robot.start(...)' method.
 This function will be invoked to specify the initialization commands to the Create.

 Copyright